The technological generation and virtual tours are upon us and this is more prevalent in the housing and real estate market than any other today.

 With the sheer availability and ease of using smartphones, tablets, and desktops, it comes to no surprise that millennial's have changed the future of real estate.
 A staggering 90% of home buyers have searched online for homes at some point whilst a whopping 100% of shoppers have used the internet to research a specific home at some point.

 With consumers utilizing the latest technology like virtual tours that use virtual reality tech, it comes as no surprise that realtors also have to be very tech savvy when advertising their services with a mighty 89% searching online for reputable real estate.

 An interesting statistic shows that millennial's are the largest share of home buyers.
 Currently standing at 35%, this figure is expected to rise year on year.

 Long gone are the dreaded 30+ page mortgage application.
-With many mortgage lenders preferring to handle applications online, it gives citizens the power to apply for a mortgage from the comfort of your home.
+With many mortgage lenders preferring to handle applications online, it gives citizens the power to apply for a mortgage from the comfort of their homes.
 Lenders are even revamping their criteria and algorithm to provide answers to applications in just a matter of minutes, keeping the process as simple and time efficient as possible.

-As we grow and evolve, virtual home tours coupled with super fast and instant online mortgage applications will change the future of the real estate market forever.
+As we grow and evolve, real estate photo editing and virtual home tours coupled with super fast and instant online mortgage applications will change the future of the real estate market forever.

 Older generations may not be entirely on board with the changes just yet, but the millennial's certainly are.
 Millennial's and younger generations are expecting technology to grow with them, revolutionizing every aspect of their lives whilst embracing it fully.